Adam and Eve naked. It sounds like some make-believe myth, not to say a joke. But no, it’s real and has significance for the Bible story of humankind.

 To learn how to raise up humankind, we must also learn what caused their downfall.
 What are the ongoing forces that affect planet Earth and its population?
 That’s the subject of Agony of Humankind.

 This blog post is an excerpt from chapter 1.2 of the book Agony of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Adam and Eve Naked = Possessing Spiritual Wisdom
+Please use the Social Network links just below to share this information from The Explanation, Adam and Eve Naked = Possessing Spiritual Wisdom